-The opportunity to add a significant amount of space is an exciting time for UC Merced.
-As the designs are finalized, undergraduate students, graduate students, faculty and staff will be invited to help develop a process for managing the use of UC Merced's physical facilities in a way that furthers student success and the University's teaching, research and public service mission.
+The opportunity to add a significant amount of space was an exciting time for UC Merced.
+As the designs were finalized, undergraduate students, graduate students, faculty and staff were invited to help develop a process for managing the use of UC Merced's physical facilities in a way that furthers student success and the University's teaching, research and public service mission.

-The academic space program includes 373,400 assignable square feet of research space, instructional space and academic office space.
-The amounts and types of space are tied to the anticipated distribution of faculty members among disciplines, classroom utilization and a modular approach to office-space needs.
+The academic space program included 373,400 assignable square feet of research space, instructional space and academic office space.
+The amounts and types of space were tied to the anticipated distribution of faculty members among disciplines, classroom utilization and a modular approach to office-space needs.

-- Learn more about the Academic Facilities being built
+- Learn more about the Academic Facilities that were built

 - Download a summary of the Academic Program (PDF)

-The Student Life program includes health and psychological counseling facilities, early childhood education, enrollment, dining and recreational facilities that support, attract and retain students and are integrated throughout the campus.
-The Project encourages innovations that facilitate shared student‐life spaces and one‐stop, student‐centered services.
+The Student Life program included health and psychological counseling facilities, enrollment, dining and recreational facilities to support, attract and retain students and that are integrated throughout the campus.
+The Project encouraged innovations that facilitate shared student‐life spaces and one‐stop, student‐centered services.
 It totals 115,500 assignable square feet plus 420,570 gross square feet of outdoor space, including athletic fields.

-- Learn more about the Student Life and Recreation Facilities being built
+- Learn more about the Student Life and Recreation Facilities that were built

 - Download a summary of the Student Life and Recreation Program (PDF)

 Student Housing: Adds 1,700 New On-campus Beds

-The student housing program is designed to address existing and future demand for on-campus housing.
-It includes 289,600 assignable square feet and adds 1,700 beds to the campus inventory,.
+The student housing program was designed to address existing and future demand for on-campus housing.
+It included 289,600 assignable square feet and adds 1,700 beds to the campus inventory,.

 Parking and Mobility: 1,570 New Parking Spaces and New, Expanded Campus Entrance

-The project will add 1,570 net new parking spaces to the campus' existing inventory.
-The additional parking will be delivered in phases between 2018 and 2020.
-The spaces will be proximate to the new traffic-signal controlled entrance and multi-modal roadway that will begin at the intersection of Bellevue Road and Lake Road.
+The project added 1,570 net new parking spaces to the campus' existing inventory.
+The additional parking was delivered in phases between 2018 and 2020.
+The spaces are proximate to the new traffic-signal controlled entrance and multi-modal roadway that begins at the intersection of Bellevue Road and Lake Road.